| |

 Learn how to use calendula flowers to dye fabric and create a simple garden bunting.

-Calendula (Calendula Officinalis), also known as pot marigold, is part of the same plant family that includes marigolds and sunflowers, offers a bright and vibrant bloom often associated with summertime and sunshine.
+Calendula (Calendula Officinalis), also known as pot marigold, is part of the same plant family that includes marigolds and sunflowers and offers a bright and vibrant bloom often associated with summertime and sunshine.
 Thought to have originated around the Mediterranean, this edible plant is known for being an essential culinary and medicinal resource.
-When added to a dye pot, it produces a golden natural dye used to dye butter, cheese, and textiles.
-Brewed as a tea, it emits a spicy aroma that is a soothing digestive ally.
-Its topical use is myriad and it is beneficial for a multitude of skin ailments.
+It produces a golden natural dye used to dye butter, cheese, and textiles when added to a dye pot.
+Brewed as a tea, it emits a spicy aroma, a soothing digestive ally.
+Its topical use is myriad and is beneficial for many skin ailments.

 Yellow Calendula flowers on fabric to be used as dye